Boettner-eric/Tiles/readme.md

 * Clearer data structure with one static index.html file
 * Support for preloading icons
 * Major bug fixes and stability improvements
-* Clearer code and documentation -> way easier customization
+* Clearer code and documentation -> much easier customization
 * Lib.js allows for easy addition and deletion of tiles and themes
 * Live search and external searches
 * Cool new themes
 * Better mobile support

+## Setup
+* Add any custom tiles to lib.js
+* Add your api key to the var "api" for open weather

 ## Features
 * Keyboard navigation and shortcuts